Tom Davis (basketball coach): Coaching career

 After graduating from UW–Platteville, at the age of 21, Davis took over as head coach at Milledgeville High School in Milledgeville, Illinois for the 1960–61 school year.
 He attempted to mimic the martinet coaching style of his own college mentor, John Barth, but concluded that "You have to be yourself.
 What works for someone else isn't going to work for you just because it worked for him."

 From 1961 to 1966, Davis was head coach at Portage High School in Portage, Wisconsin.
 While there, he faced a dilemma in allotting playing time to his players, most of whom he believed were good enough to warrant it.
 Davis awarded playing time to all deserving players, which gave rise to his philosophy of constantly pressing and rotating players in an effort to wear down the opposing team.

 Davis earned a master's degree from the University of Wisconsin–Madison.
 In 1967, Frank Fellows took over as head coach at the University of Maryland, and hired Davis onto his staff.
 While serving as an assistant at Maryland, Davis earned his doctorate in history.

 Lafayette College

-Davis began his coaching career at Lafayette College in 1971.
+Davis began his collegiate coaching career at Lafayette College in 1971.
 During his six-year tenure at the school, he posted a 116–44 record, advancing to the NIT in 1972 and 1975.
 Future Maryland head coach Gary Williams, who had played as a point guard under Davis at Maryland, served as one of his assistants at Lafayette.